hyperledger-labs/zeto/doc-site/docs/implementations/anon_nullifier_qurrency.md

 ## Background

-[ML-KEM](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.203.pdf) is a key-encapsulation mechanism, which internally initializes and uses a public key encryption scheme.
+[ML-KEM](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.203.pdf) is a key-encapsulation mechanism, which internally initializes and uses a public key encryption scheme referred to as K-PKE.
 The Qurrency protocol uses this internal PKE scheme to provide post-quantum secure public key encryption.
+K-PKE was chosen because to date it is the only post-quantum secure PKE scheme to appear in a NIST standardization.
+It has been selected for standardization as a standalone post-quantum secure PKE scheme, and the standardization process is expected to complete by 2027.

 For any implementation, calling $\mathsf{ML\mathrm{-}KEM}.\mathsf{KeyGen}()$ will return an encapsulation key `ek` and a decapsulation key `dk`.
 Since `ek` is identical to the public key of the internal PKE scheme, we can directly use `ek` to build the ZK circuit. `ek` is an array of 800 bytes, of the following form: